 As the mountains surround Jerusalem, so the LORD surrounds his people, from this time forth and forevermore.
 Psalm 125:2 (ESV)

-God gives us security like the hills around Jerusalem give the city security in times of war, we can have full assurance in the salvation God provides.
+God gives us security like the hills around Jerusalem give the city security in times of war.
+We can have full assurance in the salvation that God provides.

 Do good, receive good

 Do good, O LORD, to those who are good, and to those who are upright in their hearts!
 Psalm 125:4 (ESV)